-The Department aims to help English majors understand and appreciate a wide variety of literature; read closely and write confidently on literary topics; become acquainted with the history of the English and American literary tradition; have an opportunity to study such special areas within English studies as language history and linguistics, creative writing, and journalism; and study intensively one topic in literature, writing, or language so that they may experience the pleasure of such concentration.
+English majors study a wide variety of literature, read closely and write confidently, become acquainted with the history of multiple literary traditions, and have an opportunity to study such special areas within English studies as language history and linguistics, creative writing, and journalism.
 All Major Courses must be planned and scheduled in consultation with your Major Advisor.